sourcegraph/handbook/content/strategy-goals/strategy/admin-exp/index.md

 ## Admin Persona Overview

 Before we define the vision, strategy, execution, and metrics, we should describe more about who we mean when we say 'admin'.
-For the purposes of this document, we are describing any site-admin within the Sourcegraph application.
-This breaks down into 3 main groups:
+For the purposes of this document, we are describing [three distinct types of admins](./admin-exp-personas.md).

-First, an individual developer who is setting up Sourcegraph after installing.
-This person likely will choose to stay in single-player mode of Sourcegraph running locally.
-They are mainly searching for individual value.

-Second, an admin at a mid-market company (roughly 500 - 10,000 developers).
-This person likely sits on a Developer Experience team and their sole responsibility is to act as the admin for various developer-focused tooling.
-This admin is responsible for monitoring all parts of Sourcegraph from user management to underlying infrastructure.
-The security team is constantly bugging them to ensure Sourcegraph is deployed in a secure way and the finance teams are constantly bugging them to reduce spend across dev tools.
-They act as the main conduit between Sourcegraph and the developers within the organization.

-Third, an admin at a large, strategic-size company (\>10,000 developers).
-This person likely sits on a Developer Experience team and their sole responsibility is to act as the admin for a single tool.
-They often work with other admins to run said tool.
-For example, this admin will own user/license management with another admin owning the underlying infrastructure.
-A significant part of this admin's role is navigating internal bureaucracy to ensure Sourcegraph stays running.
-For example, an admin at a large strategic account might need to file various security reviews for each new version of Sourcegraph before deployments can happen.

 ## Vision